 Right off the 101 freeway.
 Click here for a map.

-Friday from 7:30-9pm at Hampton Inn & Suites.
-Saturday from 6am to 6:15am.
+Friday from 6:30-8:30pm in the lobby at Hampton Inn & Suites.
+Saturday from 6am to 6:15am at the start/finish line in the rear parking area of Hampton Inn.
+As a courtesy to non-cycling guests at the hotel, please DO ENTER hotel lobby Saturday morning if you’re not staying there.
 PLEASE, if you live within thirty minutes of the start, please make every effort to check-in on Friday night.

 Twilight begins 6:00am; Twilight ends 19:51.
 Sunrise is 6:25: Sunset is 19:25.

 Given that the last portion of the route may be ridden brevet-style there will be no gear or lights drop for this event.
 Of course you may leave stuff at the Hampton Inn to pick up as you come through at mile 106.
 If there is any chance that you’ll be out past sunset, you MUST have both a headlight and a taillight attached to your bicycle, and you MUST wear a reflective ankle band on both legs.
 Please do not under-estimate the time you’ll need to complete this event.
 Come prepared with a very good light and batteries, plus at least one non-blinking taillight and lots of reflective gear.